GeoscienceAustralia/hazimp/docs/user_guide.rst

 Wind Template
 -------------

-Given gust information from TCRM and point exposure data the loss associated with each site is calculated using the wind template.
+Given a wind event footprint and point exposure data the loss associated with each site is calculated using the wind template.

-Here is the example wind configuration file (from examples/wind), which uses the wind template.
+Here is the example wind configuration file (from `examples/wind`), which uses the wind template.

 .. code-block:: yaml